kosmojs/kosmojs/docs/generators/solid/application.md

 which we'll explore next.

-The Router uses your App component as the root, meaning every route renders within the App's Suspense boundary.
+The Router uses your App component as the root, meaning every route renders within the App's component.

 ## 🎯 The Entry Point